Table of Contents

 - When leaves are completely dried, pulverize and sieve them.

-- Store this green powder in air tight container for future use.
+- Store this green powder in airtight container for future use.

 Health Benefits of Moriga leaf powder

-- Cures anaemia
+- Cures anemia

 - Treats malnourishment in children